José (film)

 José is a Guatemalan feature-film social-drama by Li Cheng.
 It was first shown at the 75th Venice Film Festival in the Giornate degli Autori section on 6 September 2018.
 It is the first Guatemala and Central America film ever presented in Venice Film Festival.

 The film centers the experiences a young gay Guatemalan man who lives with his mother.
-The coming-of-age film grapples with the realities of being an LGBTQ+ person searching for love in a highly Catholic and homophobic country.
+The coming-of-age film grapples with the realities of being an LGBTQ+ person searching for love in a highly religious and homophobic country.